-Botticelli’s portrayal of Venus and Mars is both beautiful and humorous.
+Botticelli’s Venus and Mars is both beautiful and humorous.
 Mischievous satyrs, clear bright colors, hidden symbols, and missing legs all deserve a closer look so let’s get started.

 Botticelli’s paintings of mythological stories are among his most famous.
-This work is telling the story of the illicit love affair between Venus and Mars.
+Botticelli’s Venus and Mars is telling the story of the illicit love affair between Venus and Mars.
 The gods and goddesses in Greek and Roman mythology seemed to move through lovers with astounding speed, and keeping up with the players can be confusing, keeping track of their offspring is like entering the Labyrinth.

 In this retelling of the story we have Venus reclining on the left side of the painting in a beautiful white gown with gold trim.
 She is alert, calm, and looking off into the distance.
 Mars is sprawled to the left, sound asleep, presumably after love making.
 These simple observations bring us to the central theme of the work, that love conquers all.